mdneuzerling/lambdr/README.md

 _Lambda_, _API Gateway_, _EventBridge_, _CloudWatch_, and _SNS_ are services of
 _Amazon Web Services_.

-The following invocation types have been implemented to some degree.
+The default behaviour is to convert the body of the received event from JSON into an R list using the `jsonlite` package.
+This works for direct invocations, as well as situations where the user wishes to implement their own behaviour.

+Some invocation types have their own logic for converting the event body into an R object.
+This is useful for say, using an R function in a Lambda behind an API Gateway, so that the R function does not need to deal with the HTML elements of the invocation.
+The below invocation types have custom logic implemented.
 Refer to the vignettes or the package website for more information.

-Alternatively, custom functions can be provided for parsing event content and serialising results.
-Refer to `lambda_config` for more information.
+Alternatively, user-defined functions can be provided for parsing event content and serialising results.
+The user can also use the `identity` function as a deserialiser to pass the raw event content --- as a string --- to the handler function.
+Refer to `?lambda_config` for more information.

  invocation type | implementation stage
 |:---------------|:---------------------|